SmarterApp/AP_IMRT/docs/Deployment.AWS.md

 #### Configure the GELF Logging Daemonset for Kubernetes
 * Open the `fluentd-gelf-logging.yml` in an editor and update the following lines:
-  * `name`:  Set this to a name that is meaningful and easy to identify when filtering in Graylog.
+  * `name`:  Replace the `[replace ]` with a name that is meaningful and easy to identify when filtering in Graylog.
 This value will appear as the "source" in Graylog messages.
 Whatever you decide, be consistent between environments to simplify Graylog filtering.
     * Examples:  `imrt-dev` for a development environment, `imrt-production` for a production environment
   * `GELF_HOST value`: Set this to the IP address of the Graylog host that will receive IMRT's log messages
     * Example: